What Is Albuterol Sulfate?

 Pregnancy Category C

 Be sure to consult your doctor if you have any sickness or illnesses.
-Let him know if you are allergic (more particularly in albuterol) or if you are taking any medications.
-You must tell your doctor beforehand if you are pregnant or planning to become pregnant or you are breastfeeding.
+Let him know if you are allergic (particularly to Albuterol) or taking any medications.
+You must tell your doctor beforehand if you are pregnant or planning to become pregnant or breastfeeding.

-Albuterol is used to prevent or to help calm breathing problems that caused by asthma or chronic obstructive pulmonary disease.
-Albuterol is classified as the drugs known as bronchodilators.
-It will help you control breathing problems and will lessen your lost time from work.
+Albuterol is used to prevent or help calm breathing problems caused by asthma or chronic obstructive pulmonary disease.
+Albuterol is classified as a drug known as a bronchodilator.
+It will help you control breathing problems and will lessen your lost time at work.

-The regular dosage that adults and children aged 4 years and above that should have is only two inhalations within 15-30 minutes before the exercise.
-To keep the proper use of this product, it is really important to clean the mouthpiece by washing and drying it thoroughly leastways once a week.
+The regular dosage that adults and children aged four years and above should have is only two inhalations within 15-30 minutes before the exercise.
+To properly use this product, cleaning the mouthpiece by washing it and drying it thoroughly at least once a week is essential.
 It is to avoid any medication blockage.

-This medication will prevent or calms asthma attacks and it should be taken by mouth as instructed by your doctor.
-Use it 3 or 4 times a day with a dosage that based on your medical treatment (12 years old above should not take more than 32mg a day and children aged 6-12 years should not take more than 24mg a day) to avoid any serious side effects.
+This medication will prevent or calm asthma attacks and should be taken by mouth as instructed by your doctor.
+Use it 3 or 4 times a day with a dosage based on your medical treatment (12 years old and above should not take more than 32mg a day, and children aged 6-12 years should not take more than 24mg a day) to avoid any severe side effects.

-Use Albuterol regularly and at the same time each day to get better benefits.
-Bear in mind that it is not good to use it in any sudden attacks.
-Always keep a quick-relief inhaler with you which the doctor prescribed you.
+Use Albuterol regularly and simultaneously each day to get better benefits.
+Remember that it is not good to use it in sudden attacks.
+Always keep a quick-relief inhaler with you, which the doctor prescribed you.
 Learn more about your medication by asking your doctor.

 For more information, consult a doctor or a pharmacist regarding your situation.

-The Albuterol Sulfate side effects are having a dry mouth, epistaxis, Cephalalgia, shaking, anxiousness, jitteriness, nausea, cough, muscle pain, irregular heartbeat, and throat irritation.
-Consult with the trusted doctor immediately if it happens that you experience these kinds of side effects.
+The Albuterol Sulfate side effects have dry mouth, epistaxis, Cephalalgia, shaking, anxiousness, jitteriness, nausea, cough, muscle pain, irregular heartbeat, and throat irritation.
+Consult with a trusted doctor immediately if you experience these side effects.

 What Should I Do If I Miss A Dose Of Albuterol?

-If ever you miss to take a dose of Albuterol, avoid taking a double dose to make up for it.
+If you miss taking a dose of Albuterol, avoid a double dose to compensate for it.
 It could be harmful to your health.
-If you miss a dose and it is almost time for the next one, just take the next dose and then keep going on to the original schedule.
+If you miss a dose and it is almost time for the next one, take the next dose and then keep going on to the original schedule.

 What Will Happen If Someone Overdose On Albuterol?

-Using the Albuterol with a large amount can be disastrous to a person.
-If someone is overdosing on Albuterol, he will show some symptoms like having a fast or irregular heartbeat, quivering, chest pain, a sudden occurrence of a disease, headache, dizziness and excessive fatigue.
-If by any chance you know someone with these signs, contact the Poison Control Center or 911 emergency services as soon as possible.
+Using Albuterol in large amounts can be disastrous to a person.
+If someone overdoses on Albuterol, he will show symptoms like having a fast or irregular heartbeat, quivering, chest pain, sudden disease occurrence, headache, dizziness, and excessive fatigue.
+If you know someone with these signs, contact the Poison Control Center or 911 emergency services immediately.

 Albuterol may be harmful to those patients that are sensitive to it.
-A veterinary school once expressed their ideas about a similar drug called Terbutaline, is contraindicated in animals with a heart disease, specifically the dogs and cats when the cardiomyopathy or CHF exists at the moment.
+When cardiomyopathy or CHF exists, a veterinary school once expressed their ideas about a drug called Terbutaline, which is contraindicated in animals with heart disease, specifically dogs and cats.

-It should be carefully used in patients with cardiac disease (particularly with those who have concurred arrhythmias), hypertension, diabetes, seizure disorders or hyperthyroidism.
-With a huge amount of dosage, Albuterol is teratogenic in the gnawing animals.
+It should be carefully used in patients with cardiac disease (particularly those with concurred arrhythmias), hypertension, diabetes, seizure disorders, or hyperthyroidism.
+With a vast dosage, Albuterol is teratogenic in gnawing animals.

-Albuterol can be used at the time of pregnancy if only when the possible benefits will outbalance the risks.
-The same as the other beta-agonists, it can cause detention to the pre-term labor after the given oral medication.
-It is still obscure whether the drug will affects the maternal milk.
+Albuterol is used during pregnancy, if only when the possible benefits will outbalance the risks.
+Like the other beta-agonists, it can cause detention to pre-term labor after the given oral medication.
+It is still obscure whether the drug will affect maternal milk.

 Secure your Albuterol in a closed container in a room with a moderate temperature.
 But there are also types of Albuterol that are needed to be stored in a refrigerator.
-Keep it away from direct sunlight or at a high temperature because it may cause an explosion.
+Please keep it away from direct sunlight or a high temperature because it may cause an explosion.

 Check the other information behind the wrappings.
-Avoid butting or burning the Albuterol’s container.
-If the Albuterol Sulfate Inhaler has been moved from its place after two months, throw it immediately and safely.
+Avoid butting or burning the Albuterol container.
+If the Albuterol Sulfate Inhaler is moved from its place after two months, throw it immediately and safely.
 Consult your pharmacist regarding how to discard the medication properly.